NortheastCloudIBM/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 <a name='prereq'></a>
 ##Before you begin

-To do this tutorial, you need a Bluemix account.
+To complete this tutorial, you need a Bluemix account.
 Bluemix accounts provide access to everything you need to develop, track, plan, and deploy apps.
 You can sign up for a free 30-day trial.

 <h5> </h5>
 <div class="container-fluid small_bottom_space">